mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 Spring `Propagation` enum:

-1. `PROPAGATION_REQUIRED`: enforces a physical transaction.
+1. `Propagation.REQUIRED`: enforces a physical transaction.
 An existing transaction will be used or a new one will be **created** to execute.  `@Transactional(propagation = Propagation.REQUIRED)`

-2. `PROPAGATION_REQUIRES_NEW`: always new.
+2. `Propagation.REQUIRES_NEW`: always new.
 If a current transaction exists, it will be **suspended**.

-3. `PROPAGATION_NESTED`.
+3. `Propagation.NESTED`.
 Use existing one.
 Otherwaise **create** a new one.
 This setting is typically mapped onto JDBC savepoints, so it works **only with JDBC** resource transactions.
 See Spring’s `DataSourceTransactionManager` .

-4. MANDATORY.
+4. `Propagation.MANDATORY`.
 Use existing one.
 Otherwaise throw **exception**.

-5. NEVER. **must not** be executed within a transaction.
+5. `Propagation.NEVER`. **must not** be executed within a transaction.
 If a transaction exists, an exception will be thrown.

-6. NOT_SUPPORTED: no transaction is used.If a transaction exists, it will be **suspended**.
+6. `Propagation.NOT_SUPPORTED`: no transaction is used.If a transaction exists, it will be **suspended**.

-7. SUPPORTS.
+7. `Propagation.SUPPORTS`.
 If existing, use it.
 Otherwise, it's ok.

 ```java
 @Service